Invariant measures of disagreement with stochastic dominance: Measuring departures from stochastic dominance

-We can interpret these mixture decompositions in terms of a two stage random generation consisting in a Bernoulli distribution that, with probability equal to $1-\pi$, chooses the distributions $\tilde F, \tilde G$ that effectively satisfy the stochastic order.
-Therefore, if such a $\pi$ is small enough, we could say that the greater part of the distribution $G$ dominates that of $F$.
-Therefore, the lowest $\pi$ compatible with such decompositions:
+The decomposition \eqref{modelocontaminadotwosample1} can be interpreted in terms of a two stage random procedure that, when generating values from $F$ (resp. $G$), with probability equal to $1-\alpha$, chooses the distribution $\tilde F$ (resp. $\tilde G$) that satisfy s.d.
+Therefore, if such a $\alpha$ is small enough, we could say that the greater part of the distribution $G$ dominates that of $F$.
+Thus, a level of disagreement with s.d. is the lowest $\alpha$ compatible with \eqref{modelocontaminadotwosample1}: